SERJ - Statistics Education Research Journal

 The Journal encourages the submission of quality papers related to the above goals, such as reports of original research (both quantitative and qualitative), integrative and critical reviews of research literature, analyses of research-based theoretical and methodological models, and other types of papers described in full in the Guidelines for Authors.
 All papers are reviewed internally by an Associate Editor or Editor, and are blind-reviewed by at least two external referees.
 Contributions in English are recommended.
 Contributions in French and Spanish will also be considered.
 A submitted paper must not have been published before or be under consideration for publication elsewhere.
 Further information and guidelines for authors are available below.

-SERJ is indexed in many databases, including: EBSCO, E-Journals Database, DOAJ Directory, ERIC, Google Scholar, ProQuest, Ulrich Web, and ERA.
+SERJ is indexed in many databases, including: EBSCO, E-Journals Database, DOAJ Directory, ERIC, Google Scholar, ProQuest, Ulrich Web, ERA, and ERIH PLUS.